There has been a lot of talk of conservatorships in the news recently with the #freebritney movement. So what is a conservatorship exactly?

 Lanterman-Petris-Short (LPS) Act 1967- LPS Conservatorship

-This is a conservatorship for those who have mental health issues which are serious mental illness and are gravel disabled- both have to apply.
-Under a LPS Conservatorship medication can be mandated to the Conservatee.
+This is a conservatorship for those who have mental health issues, which are serious mental illness and are gravel disabled- both have to apply.
+Under an LPS Conservatorship, medication can be mandated for the Conservatee.
 It is involuntary treatment, used in particular for those who have no insight into their illness and are non-compliant with treatment and medication.

 In all cases, conservatorship proceedings can be quite convoluted and have high standards of reporting to the Court.
 Our firm is here to help and advise on what type of conservatorship is needed and provide the deft skill in the process.